canonical/vanilla-framework/templates/docs/patterns/strip.md

 View example of the pattern strip is-shallow
 </a></div>

+### Suru strip

+This is a patterned strip that is ideal for overview/main pages and can be used with images.

+You can change the base color of the gradient by overriding the `$brand-color` variable, or customise the gradient colors by overriding the `$color-suru-start`, `$color-suru-middle` and `$color-suru-end` variables.

+You can also add classes '.is-light' and '.is-dark' to describe the background color - these will override the text color to ensure it remains visible.
+The '.is-deep' class is also supported, which will increase the vertical padding.

+<div class="embedded-example"><a href="/docs/examples/patterns/strips/suru/" class="js-example">
+View example of the pattern strip suru
+</a></div>

+### Topped Suru strip

+This is a patterned strip that is ideal for content pages.

+You can change the base color of the gradient by overriding the `$brand-color` variable, or customise the gradient colors by overriding the `$color-suru-start`, `$color-suru-middle` and `$color-suru-end` variables.

+<div class="embedded-example"><a href="/docs/examples/patterns/strips/suru-topped/" class="js-example">
+View example of the pattern strip suru-topped
+</a></div>

 ### Import

 To import just this component into your project, copy the snippet below and include it in your main Sass file.